 Each semester Southeastern offers selected courses through videoconferencing technology.
-Videoconference classrooms are located in Rooms A114, A117, B223, and T220 on the SIC main campus.
-Remote sites are located at Southeastern's White County Center in Carmi, Eldorado High School, Galatia High School, Carrier Mills High School, Gallatin County High School, NCOE High School, and Harrisburg Medical Center as well as other community colleges, universities, and high schools throughout the state and nation.
-These completely interactive classrooms allow students to communicate with the instructor and students at the originating site and other remote sites both visually and with real-time audio.
-A schedule of classes to be taught via videoconferencing technology is listed in each class schedule and can be found through the "Course Schedule" link on the SIC website.
-Choose "Interactive Distance Learning" from the method dropdown menu to see all classes offered in this format.
-Prospective students should check with an academic advisor for additional information concerning the requirements and content of each class.
+Videoconference classrooms are located in Rooms A114 and A117 on the SIC main campus.
+Remote sites are located at Southeastern's David L. Stanley Center in Carmi, Eldorado High School, Galatia High School, Carrier Mills High School, Gallatin County High School, and NCOE High School, as well as other community colleges.
+These completely interactive classrooms allow students to communicate with the instructor and students at the originating site and other remote sites on camera and with real-time audio.
+These are regular college classes which require standard textbooks and other materials.

-Online Courses
+Online and Hybrid Courses

 Southeastern recognizes that in today's busy world many individuals who wish to attend college are limited by their schedules and family commitments.
-Online courses provide students who are unable to attend traditionally scheduled campus classes the opportunity to take classes and even complete an associate degree.
-For online courses, students use a computer to connect to the College's online learning management system.
+Online courses provide students who are unable to attend traditionally scheduled campus classes the opportunity to take classes and even complete an Associate degree online.
+For online courses, students use a computer to connect to the College's online learning management system, Canvas.
 Students must have access to a computer connected to the internet.
 Having a computer at home with internet access will give the student the most flexibility for completing online courses.
-Computers in various labs on campus can also be used.
+Computers in the Learning Commons on campus can also be used during regular hours of operation.

 Standard classroom books and printed materials are used in combination with online lectures, assignments, and supplementary course materials.
-Online lectures may be text-based or consist of some combination of text, graphics, sound, video and various other types of learning activities.
-Most online courses use a threaded discussion forum to share information, collaborate, and interact with other members of the class.

-The majority of online courses offered by Southeastern Illinois College are 100% online; however, there are a few courses that require an on-campus lab component.
+The majority of online courses offered by Southeastern Illinois College are 100% online; however, there are some courses that require an on-campus lab component.
+The College offers many hybrid courses which provide a portion of instruction online and the remainder of instruction in a classroom.
 Online students should expect to spend at least as much time for study as in a traditional classroom.
 Students will manage their own learning by using online information and materials.
-Students should be self-disciplined, motivated, and possess basic computer experience using common software applications, a networked computer, and a Web browser.
-The content and rigor of the online courses offered by SIC are equivalent to on-campus versions of the same courses, t
+Students need to be self-disciplined, motivated, and possess basic computer experience using common software applications, a computer, and a web browser.
+The content and rigor of the online courses offered by SIC are equivalent to on-campus versions of the same courses.